-Piano I (MU680) (/2 credit) (MU681) (/4 credit)
+Piano (MU680, MU681) (1/2 credit, 1/4 credit)

-Piano I offers basic piano instruction to students.
-Classes will focus on basic keyboarding skills including hand position, posture, form and musical literacy.
+Piano offers basic piano instruction to students.
+Classes will focus on keyboarding skills including hand position, posture and location of notes in both right and left hands.
+Students will develop music literacy through theory lessons as part of the course of study.
 Students will perform a variety of repertoire alone and with others.
-This class may NOT be repeated for credit.
+This class may be repeated for credit.

-Piano II (MU682) (1/2 credit) (MU683) (1/4 credit)
+Drumline/Piano (MU684) (1/2 credit)